apollographql/apollo-link-persisted-queries/README.md

 #### Options
 The createPersistedQueryLink function takes an optional object with configuration.
 Currently the only supported configutation is a key called `generateHash` which recieves the query and returns the hash.
-- `generateHash`: a function that takes the query document and returns the hash
+- `generateHash`: a function that takes the query document and returns the hash.
+If not provided, `generateHash` defaults to a fast implementation of sha256 + hex digest.

 ## Apollo Engine
-Apollo Engine supports recieving and fufulling Automatic Persisted Queries.
+Apollo Engine supports recieving and fulfulling Automatic Persisted Queries.
 Simply adding this link into your client app will improve your network response times when using Apollo Engine.

-### Protocal
+### Protocol
-Automatic Persisted Queries are made up of three parts: the query signature, error responses, and the negotiaion protocal.
+Automatic Persisted Queries are made up of three parts: the query signature, error responses, and the negotiaion protocol.

 **Query Signature**
 The query signature for Automatic Persisted Queries is sent along the extensions field of a request from the client.
 This is a transport independent way to send extra information along with the operation.